Recurrent neural networks and transfer learning for elasto-plasticity in woven composites: Results and discussion

 The most promising results are obtained by training the model on random walk load paths (Section \ref{predictionOnRandomTestSet}) and then fine-tuning it for cyclic loads, as illustrated by the dashed black line.
 With the transferred network, stress values can be predicted from sparse feature samples through the entire loading increments not only for one-cycle tests (Figure \ref{fig:cycle1Pred}-left) but also for multiple cycles (Figure \ref{fig:cycle1Pred}-right and \ref{fig:cycles2Pred}).
 In some cases, the predictions deviate from the desired values at the beginning of loading, as shown in Figure \ref{fig:cycle1Pred}-right.
 This behavior can be attributed to the nature of RNNs, which forget about the first part of a sequence when asked to predict the whole sequence at once, and not for forecasting and predicting one step ahead \cite{geron2022hands}.
-A comprehensive study of the dynamics of transfer learning between random walk and cyclic loading scenarios provides valuable insight into optimizing neural network performance across a wide range of application scenarios.